Hoale2908/hoale2908.github.io/_posts/2025-01-20-post-a-snow-day-in-boston-and-a-python-project.md

 The full analysis with code can be found [here](https://github.com/Hoale2908/MA_Weather/tree/main).

-## What did I learn in term of data analysis?
+## What did I learn through this project?

 ### Find data sources and compiling data